Key Takeaways

 Does AI grammar fix work for professional and technical writing?

 For most professional writing — emails, reports, meeting notes, messages — yeah, it works well.
 Technical content with niche vocabulary is a different story.
-You'll probably need to add custom terms to the vocabulary list to stop the AI from “correcting” your industry jargon into something wrong.
+Additionally, You'll probably need to add custom terms to the vocabulary list to stop the AI from “correcting” your industry jargon into something wrong.
 That said, for general business language, accuracy is above 95% with leading tools.

 What's the difference between CleverType and a standalone dictation app?

-The main difference is where it lives.
+Hence, The main difference is where it lives.
 CleverType is built into the keyboard itself, so AI grammar correction works everywhere — email, messaging, notes, docs, whatever you're typing in.
 Standalone dictation apps require context switching: open the app, dictate, copy, switch back, paste.
-CleverType just removes that whole detour.
+Therefore, CleverType just removes that whole detour.

 How accurate is speech to text grammar fix in 2026?